AN UNEXPECTED MAJOR GIFT TO OUR COMMUNITY FROM MACKENZIE SCOTT

 Based on recommendations developed by a special advisory committee of volunteers, the Board of Directors of United Way of Berks County announced three strategies will ensure Ms. Scott’s gift benefits Berks County today and in the future.

-1. COVID Response Grants will continue to support increased demands for services to help those most impacted by the pandemic to meet their most basic needs.
+- COVID Response Grants supported increased demands for services to help those most impacted by the pandemic to meet their most basic needs.

-2. Impact Grants will support programs/collaborative efforts to expand programming and capacity to serve the community’s most vulnerable individuals and families.
+- Impact Grants will supported programs/collaborative efforts to expand programming and capacity to serve the community’s most vulnerable individuals and families.

-3. Focused Grants will be multi-year grants addressing systemic issues and creating sustainable change.
+- Multi-year Focused Grants addressed systemic issues and sustainable change.

 Impact Grants

-• The Street Medicine Program received a grant to provide care to our community’s most vulnerable population – individuals/families experiencing homelessness.
+- The Street Medicine Program received a grant to provide care to our community’s most vulnerable population – individuals/families experiencing homelessness.
 The program is supported by volunteer physicians.
-The $321,000 grant will expand staffing for the program to include: an advanced practice provider, a case manager, and a community liaison – focused on improving the coordination of services and preventive cared for chronic health issues.
+The $321,000 grant expanded staffing for the program to include: an advanced practice provider, a case manager, and a community liaison – focused on improving the coordination of services and preventive cared for chronic health issues.
 Street Medicine is a program delivered by Reading Hospital.

-• The STRONG Program received a grant of $93,900 to support renovations and operation costs for a transitional housing program for homeless youth (16 to 22 years old, Berks County youth who are runaways, homeless or at risk of becoming homeless).
-The 18-month program will meet the immediate needs of the youth, provide long-term, safe housing, and support the development of skills for living independently.
+- The STRONG Program received a grant of $93,900 to support renovations and operation costs for a transitional housing program for homeless youth (16 to 22 years old, Berks County youth who are runaways, homeless or at risk of becoming homeless).
+The 18-month program met the immediate needs of the youth, provide long-term, safe housing, and support the development of skills for living independently.
 STRONG is a program of Mary’s Shelter.

-• Berks Latino Workforce Development Corporation, Inc. received a grant of $100,000 to help purchase and renovate a location for Berks Tec Centro, a technical center located in South Reading to provide employment services, occupational training, adult education and literacy and other career services.
-The return on investment through Berks Tec Centro will be neighborhood stabilization, a trained and skilled workforce for local business and increased wages leading to financial stability for more families.
+- Berks Latino Workforce Development Corporation, Inc. received a grant of $100,000 to help purchase and renovate a location for Berks Tec Centro, a technical center located in South Reading to provide employment services, occupational training, adult education and literacy and other career services.
+The return on investment through Berks Tec Centro is neighborhood stabilization, a trained and skilled workforce for local business and increased wages leading to financial stability for more families.

 Focused Grants

-• Berks Counseling Center (BCC) received $186,200 for the first year of a three-year funding plan, totaling more than $678,000.
-The grant will allow the agency to increase services to meet the growing mental health needs of Berks County children.
+- Berks Counseling Center (BCC) received a three-year grant totaling $678,000 to increase services to meet the growing mental health needs of Berks County children.
 Since the onset of the pandemic, the mental health of children and youth has been front and center, with young children, teens, LGBTQ youth, and children of color being particularly vulnerable to negative mental health consequences of the pandemic, according to the Center for Disease Control.
-BCC experienced a 48% increase in treating children between 2019 and 2021, with additional increases seen to-date this year.
-With the grant, BCC plans to hire new staff and establish an Intensive Outpatient Program to include health/wellness activities and promote family engagement in treatment.
+BCC experienced a 48% increase in treating children between 2019 and 2021, with additional increases in 2022, the year the grant was awarded.
+With the grant, BCC hired new staff and established an Intensive Outpatient Program to include health/wellness activities and promote family engagement in treatment.
 BCC conducts community outreach to schools, pediatric providers, juvenile probation and other child/adolescent entities.

-• BCPS has received $299,788 for the first year of a three-year funding plan, totaling more than $1.2 million.
-The grant, which is focused on workforce development, will support Reentry Works (RW), a case-managed approach to delivering employment support services to marginalized populations of underemployed and unemployed individuals reentering the community from incarceration, and not currently eligible for other agency services.
+- Connections Work received a three-year grant totaling more than $1.2 million.
+The grant, which focused on workforce development, supported Reentry Works (RW), a case-managed approach to delivering employment support services to marginalized populations of underemployed and unemployed individuals reentering the community from incarceration, and not currently eligible for other agency services.
 The RW program draws on the strengths and successes of the agency’s county reentry program and creates employment plans for individuals.
-An evidence-informed curriculum will be utilized and the program includes varied elements, including:skill/education/experience assessment, financial literacy, employment preparedness, computer labs and employer recruitment.
+An evidence-informed curriculum is utilized and the program includes varied elements, including:skill/education/experience assessment, financial literacy, employment preparedness, computer labs and employer recruitment.

-• The Healthy Food Store is an extension of the United Way supported VeggieRX program and the weekly urban farm stand facilitated by Penn State Health St. Joseph.
-In year one of the three-year grant, VeggieRX has received $81,300 tol support development of a more permanent retail location providing fresh, healthy and affordable food to city residents in the heart of downtown Reading.
+- The Healthy Food Store is an extension of the United Way supported VeggieRX program and the weekly urban farm stand facilitated by Penn State Health St. Joseph.
+In year one of the three-year grant, VeggieRX has received $81,300 to support development of a more permanent retail location providing fresh, healthy and affordable food to city residents in the heart of downtown Reading.

 Stay Connected